goreleaser/goreleaser/www/docs/scm/gitlab.md

   download: https://gitlab.company.com
   # set to true if you use a self-signed certificate
   skip_tls_verify: false
+  # set to true if you want to upload to the Package Registry rather than attachments
+  # Only works with GitLab 13.5+
+  use_package_registry: false
 ```

 If none are set, they default to GitLab's public URLs.